Balerion14/BOMBERMAN_GAME_AI_AGENTIC/README.md

-A simple front-end interface was built with Flask, allowing users to interact with the game through a web browser.
+A simple front-end interface was built with pygame, allowing agent to interact with the game.